noelrivasc/blog/tools.markdown

 permalink: /tools/
 ---

-<p>Interventions I've found to improve the enjoymet and output of my work.</p>
+<p>Interventions that help improve the enjoymet and output of my work.</p>

 <ul>
   {% for post in site.categories.tools %}